International Citizens Insurance Logo

 Pre-certification: The need to check with the insurance company before receiving medical care, generally for major medical procedures, to confirm if the medical care received will be covered by the insurance company.

-Premiums Are Fully Earned: There will be NO REFUNDS if the policy is canceled before the Insurance Certificate expires or if there is a reduction in coverage due to the sale or loss of an item.
+Premiums Are Fully Earned: There will be no refunds if the policy is canceled before the Insurance Certificate expires or if there is a reduction in coverage due to the sale or loss of an item.

 Quarantine: Mandatory isolation or restrictions on where you can go, intended to stop a contagious disease from spreading.